 The fountain depicts Neptune, the god of the sea, surrounded by mermaids and tritons.
-Trevi Fountain is also one of the best places to visit in Rome with kids, due to its size, beauty, and backstory.
-First, they’ll love throwing a coin in and making a wish.
-One legend has it that if you throw a coin into the fountain, you are ensured a return trip to Rome.
+It has become one of the most emblematic symbols of the Eternal City.
+One legend says that if you throw a coin into the fountain over your left shoulder, you are guaranteed a trip back to Rome.

-Since this is such a popular tourist destination for those in Rome looking to get a perfect selfie, it can get quite crowded.
-The best time to visit the fountain is first thing in the morning or later at night when the crowds have died down a bit.
+Since this is such a popular tourist destination for those in the historic center of Rome looking to get a perfect selfie, it can get quite crowded.
+The best time to visit the fountain is first thing in the morning or later at night when the crowds have died down.

 2. Vatican Museums

-Another world-renowned attraction in Rome are the Vatican Museums.
-The museum complex is made up of over 54 galleries and covers over 9 miles.
+Another world-renowned attraction in Rome is the Vatican Museums.
+The museum complex is made up of over 54 galleries displaying over 70,000 artifacts and works of art.

-Together, the museums house some of the most famous artworks in the world, including both the Sistine Chapel and the Raphael Rooms, as well as the unfinished Leonardo da Vinci painting, St. Jerome in The Wilderness, among many, many other works of modern era and contemporary art.
+Together, the museums house some of the most famous artworks in the world, including both the Sistine Chapel and the Raphael Rooms.
+Other unmissable works include an unfinished Leonardo da Vinci painting and St. Jerome in The Wilderness, also created by the famous Italian artist.

 The Sistine Chapel is home to the world-famous frescoes by Michelangelo, which were painted onto the ceiling between 1508 and 1512.
-For those who want to admire the art, and take a guided tour among the Vatican Gardens, it is recommended to book a tour in advance to avoid the long lines.
+For those who want to admire the art and take a guided tour of the Vatican Gardens, it is recommended to book a tour in advance to avoid the long lines.

 3. Piazza di Spagna

-The Piazza di Spagna, or Spanish Plaza, is one of the most popular tourist destinations in Rome.
-The Piazza di Spagna is located in the center of Rome and is a short walk from many of the city’s other popular tourist destinations.
-The plaza is a great place to start your exploration of Rome, as it is close to many of the city’s famous landmarks.
+The Piazza di Spagna, or Spanish Square, is one of the most popular tourist destinations in Rome.
+It is located in the center of Rome and is a short walk from many of the city’s other popular tourist destinations.

 4. The Pantheon

 The Pantheon is one of the most well-preserved ancient Roman landmarks in the world.
-The Pantheon was built in 27 BC by Marcus Agrippa, and it is one of the best-preserved ancient Roman buildings.
-It’s a massive structure, with a large central dome and an impressive portico of granite columns.
+The ancient structure was built in 27 BC by Marcus Agrippa and is in Rome’s historic city center.
+It’s a massive structure with a large central dome and an impressive portico of granite columns at its entrance.

-It was originally built as a temple to all the gods of ancient Rome, but it has since been converted into a church.
+It was initially built as a temple to all the gods of ancient Rome, but it has since been converted into a Catholic church.
+It also serves as the final resting place for many Italian kings and other famous Italians, including the artist Raphael.
 The Pantheon is a must-see Rome monument for anyone interested in ancient history or architecture.

-The Pantheon is free to enter, and it is open Monday to Saturday from 9 am to 7:30 pm and Sunday from 9 am to 6 pm.
-The best time to visit the Pantheon is during the day when the sunlight streams in through the oculus, or hole in the center of the dome.
+The Pantheon is free to enter.
+The best time to visit the Pantheon is during the day when the sunlight streams through the oculus, or hole in the center of the dome.